 For logging to syslog, messages from mysqld_safe and mysqld are written with identifiers of mysqld_safe and mysqld, respectively.
 To specify a suffix for the identifiers, use --syslog-tag=tag, which modifies the identifiers to be mysqld_safe-tag and mysqld-tag.

-Using this option to control mysqld logging is deprecated as of MySQL 5.7.5.
+Using this option to control mysqld logging is deprecated.
 Use the server log_syslog_tag system variable instead.
 See Error Logging to the System Log.

 • --timezone=timezone

 Command-Line Format timezone=timezone Туре String